yannbouteiller/vgamepad/README.md

 ---

 ## Contribute
 All contributions to this project are welcome.
-Please submit a PR with your name in the Contributors list.
+Please submit a PR with your name and a short description of your contribution in the Contributors list.

 ---
 ## Authors